Syrian Democratic Council

+In 2024, DAANES delayed local elections in northeast Syria, amid military threats from Turkish sponsored rebels and a pushback from some local political parties which accused the proposed elections of not being fair.

 Establishment and history

 2015

 The Syrian Democratic Council was established on 10 December 2015 in Al-Malikiyah.
 Prominent human rights activist Haytham Manna was elected co-chair at its founding.

-The Assembly that established the Syrian Democratic Council was made up of 13 members from specific ethnic, economic and political backgrounds.
+The newly created Syrian Democratic Council (or Assembly) included 13 members from the earlier Democratic Autonomous Administration, about 24 members from specific ethnic components of Syrian society and particular political parties and groups and five independently elected members.

 2016

 On 1 August 2016 the Syrian Democratic Council opened a public office in Hasakah.

-On 11 September 2016 the Syria's Tomorrow Movement signed a cooperation agreement with the Syrian Democratic Council and the associated de facto autonomous region of the AANES.
+On 11 September 2016 the Syria's Tomorrow Movement signed a cooperation agreement with the Syrian Democratic Council and the associated de facto autonomous region of the DAANES.

 In late September and early October 2016 a forum for the Syrian Democratic Council was held in the town of Rmelan, in the northeastern Hasakah Governorate.
 Those that attended the conference included a representative from Jableh, in the western Latakia Governorate.

+Ronahî TV support the Democratic Union Party.

 2017

 On 13 January 2017, a youth constituent assembly was established in Qamishli.

-On 25 February 2017, the Assyrian Democratic Party agreed to join the Syrian Democratic Council, and the YPG agreed to hand over security in the Assyrian towns along the Khabur River to the Khabour Guards and Nattoreh which joined the Syrian Democratic Forces.
+On 25 February 2017, the Assyrian Democratic Party agreed to join the Syrian Democratic Council, and the YPG agreed to hand over security in the Assyrian towns along the Khabur River to the Khabur Guards and Nattoreh which joined the Syrian Democratic Forces.
 On 13 April, PYD forces officially handed over the Khabur valley's villages to the Khabour Guards and Nattoreh, though the YPG kept a military base near Tell Tamer.
 On the same day, the second conference of the SDC took place in al-Malikiyah and Riad Darar was elected as the co-president of the SDC, replacing Haytham Manna, alongside Îlham Ehmed, who was re-elected.

-On 28 May 2017, a female branch of the Syrian Democratic Assembly was established in Al-Shaddadah.
+On 28 May 2017, a female branch of the Syrian Democratic Council was established in al-Shaddadah.